Dotted about the centre of Rome are many ancient statues, but only six have the reputation of being able to 'talk'!

 The most famous statua parlante (talking statue) stands in a small piazza, a stone's throw from the Piazza Navona.
 Known as Pasquino, the statue may have been named after a sharp-tongued tailor, who lived nearby.
 The good tailor is thought to have started the practice of attaching to the statue anonymous comments critical of the papacy and the powers that be.
 The practise quickly caught on and eventually gave rise to the English word pasquinade (a lampoon or satire, especially one posted in a public place).

-Rome soon had as many as six 'talking' statues: Pasquino (Piazza di Pasquino), Madame Lucrezia (Piazza San Marco), L'Abate Luigi (Abbot Luigi, Piazza Vidoni), Il Facchino (the Porter, via Lata), Marforio (Musei Capitolini) and Il Babuino (the Baboon, Via del Babuino).
+Rome soon had as many as six 'talking' statues.
+In addition to Pasquino (Piazza di Pasquino), there were: Madame Lucrezia (Piazza San Marco), L'Abate Luigi (Abbot Luigi, Piazza Vidoni), Il Facchino (the Porter, via Lata), Marforio (Musei Capitolini) and Il Babuino (the Baboon, Via del Babuino).

 Search Walks in Rome: